novakprotocol/NOVAK-Hash-Monitor/readme.md

 Federal benefit calculations

-No data is stored, transmitted, logged, or shared.
+No data is stored, transmitted, logged, or shared by this demo.
+All hashing and verification run locally in the browser via WebCrypto.

 🤝 Contact
 For federal evaluation, research collaboration, or licensing:

 📧 licensing@novakprotocol.com